- Why IVHQ?

 Volunteers in India are provided with three meals per day (breakfast, lunch and dinner), which are generally all served at your homestay.
 Toast, spreads and tea are served for breakfast.
 Typical Indian food served for lunch and dinner include chapatti (flat wheat bread), dahl (lentil soup), curry, vegetables, salads, milk and yogurt.
 Chicken and mutton are the main source of meat eaten in India (beef is forbidden as cattle are considered sacred in India), however meat is rarely eaten in India, except on festive occasions.
 India is home to a great variety of teas and you are sure to be served an authentic home brew of chai tea during your stay.
 Bottled water is readily available in India and volunteers should budget approximately US$5 per week for this (2 litres per day).

 There are two options for orientation in India.
 The first option is a standard half-day orientation that starts on your selected start date and covers everything you need to know for your volunteer program in Delhi – Introduction to India, Indian Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in India, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
 The second option is a 1-week language and cultural orientation in Delhi, which takes place during the first week of your program.
 This orientation week begins on your selected start date (first and third Monday of the month) and your volunteer program will start the following week.
-If you wish to participate in the 1-week orientation, you must indicate this to your IVHQ Program Coordinator when you register, as you need to book a place and pay for this prior to departing for India.
+If you wish to participate in the 1-week orientation, you must indicate this to your IVHQ Program Manager after you register, as you need to book a place and pay for this prior to departing for India.
 Orientation week is very popular among IVHQ volunteers and we recommend all volunteers take advantage of this week, as it is a great way to help settle the culture shock you can face when arriving in India.

 Day 1 (Monday): Volunteers are provided with an introduction to India and an introduction to the program staff and procedures.
 Topics discussed include History of India, Religion, Caste System, Marriage, Festivals, Dress/Clothing, Family Values, Safety Issues, Food, Transportation and Travel Opportunities.
 You will also be given your orientation week schedule and provided details about your volunteer project and accommodation, to follow after the orientation week.
 The afternoon will conclude with an introduction to the Hindi language.
 The morning session will be provided to those who choose the half-day orientation.